-If a player touches the net while the ball is in play, or a ball in play touches a player, or the player or anything that he/she is wearing or carrying touches the opponent's court (Rule 24 of the Rules of Tennis).
+If a ball is intentionally struck twice, or struck before it comes over the net, or a player touches the net while the ball is in play, or a ball in play touches a player, or anything that he/she is wearing or carrying falls into the opponent's court (Rule 24 of the Rules of Tennis).

-10 "Hindrance"
+9 "Hindrance"

-If a player deliberately or involuntarily commits an act which hinders his/her opponent in playing the point (Rule 26 of the Rules of Tennis).
+If a player deliberately or involuntarily commits an act which hinders his/her opponent in making a stroke (Rule 26 of the Rules of Tennis).

-11 "Wait, please"
+10 "Wait, please"